 More and more, buildings are incorporating energy storage systems with photovoltaic systems to both provide a backup power source to a building and reduce utility bills.
 This is a new aspect of building operations that a growing number of jurisdictions will need to address.
 This guide provides an overview of code requirements for the installation of energy storage systems (ESS), and combined solar and energy storage system installations.
 By providing specific and replicable list of permitting and inspection requirements, local jurisdictions can reduce informational barriers and help ensure the design and installation of solar and energy storage are consistent and code compliant.
-This guide references the most applicable requirements for 2017 National Electrical Code (NEC), the 2018 International Residential Code (IRC) and the 2018 International Fire Code (IFC).
+This guide references the most applicable requirements for 2020 National Electrical Code (NEC), the 2021 International Residential Code (IRC) and the 2021 International Fire Code (IFC).
 Not all requirements are covered by these checklists but they do include the most important life and safety aspects of the installation and can be used to highlight "common mistakes" made by installers.
-While these guidelines are geared primarily toward implementing the 2017 NEC, 2018 IRC, and 2018 IFC, new provisions from the 2020 NEC, 2021 IRC, and 2021 IFC are included which increase safety and reliability.
+While these guidelines are geared primarily toward implementing the 2020 NEC, 2021 IRC, and 2021 IFC, jurisdictions enforcing and contractors using earlier editions of these codes can make use of these guidelines which include code requirements that increase safety and reliability.